 Most of the time, like compares two things.

-Here, we’re comparing two things (the woman and the child), so like should be used.
+Here, we’re comparing two things (he and Oscar Wilde), so like should be used.

 The same goes for this next sentence, where we’re comparing a mother and daughter: